codingforpleasure/customized-workspace/Ubuntu/useful-resources/sklearn.md

 ### Stratified Shuffle Split

-Making sure the distribution of classes is done in the same manner both in the train set and the testing set. for example:
+Making sure the distribution of classes is done in the same manner both in the `train set` and the `testing set`. for example:

 class 1: 20
 class 2: 40